Year 11 (Stage 1) Curriculum

 Year 11 is defined by you pursuing a personalised curriculum pathway that reflects your strengths and supports you in pursuing learning relevant to your interests and future career aspirations.

-You will continue to build a strong numeracy base by undertaking at least two semesters of mathematics.
-You will complete the compulsory Stage 2 subject Activating Identities and Futures, in which you explore an area of personal interest with the aim of refining your understanding of how you learn.
+All students meet the SACE Literacy Requirement in Year 11 through a full year of English or English as an Additional Language.
+Walford students continue to build a strong numeracy base by undertaking at least two semesters of mathematics.
+They complete the compulsory Stage 2 subject Activating Identities and Futures, in which they explore an area of personal interest with the aim of refining their understanding of how they learn.

 Bespoke Pathways